UNIVERSE-DAO/UNIVERSE/docs/BUIDL4.md

 <br>

-# BUIDL4 : Dreamers, Stewards & Soulmates
+# BUIDL4

-> **The “BUIDL4” Ethos** — to *build for* purpose, meaning, resonance, and collective clarity.
+> **The “BUIDL4” Ethos** — to *build for* dreamers, stewards, and soulmates — with purpose, meaning, resonance, and collective clarity.

 <br>

 This isn’t just about who codes.
 It’s about who **cares** — and dares to build systems that align with truth, sovereignty, and something sacred.

 ---